Vizzuality/coding-challenge-examples/README.md

 ## Project boilerplate generator

-Use the project boilerplate generator of your choosing.
+Use the project boilerplate generator of your choice.
 You're free to use the one on this repo.

 ## Objective